Healthcare-Robotics/bodies-at-rest/README.md

 * Allows visualization of both synthetic and real data in the PressurePose dataset.
 The synthetic dataset includes 206,000 fully labeled pressure images, meaning that each pressure image has a corresponding SMPL human mesh parameterized by body shape (10 PCA parameters), pose (69 joint angles), posture (6 DOF global transform), gender, height, and weight.
 The real dataset includes 1051 pressure images with co-registered point cloud data, RGB data, gender, height, and weight.
 * Has the code for PressureNet.
 Below we describe step-by-step how to train PressureNet.
+* Has code for generating data with FleX and DartFleX.

 <p align="center">
   <img width="110%" src="https://github.com/henryclever/bodies-at-rest/blob/master/docs/figures/git_break3.JPG?raw=true" alt="None"/>